-Students are expected to attend each class.
-Class may be in A216, a computer lab and/or nursing lab.
+Students are expected to attend each Thursday class starting on 1/23.
+Class is scheduled to be in D211 but also may be in A216, a computer lab and/or nursing lab.
 It is expected that the student will also log onto Blackboard Learn and use the learning tools.

-Starting on 11/1 class activities will be on Blackboard Learn.
-Students will be expected to participate each week for online work.
+It is expected that students will also complete the online work each week.
 (Pretend you are taking a ground course that you must attend at certain times.
 That will help you to maintain consistency and not procrastinate.)

 It is the student's responsibility to notify the instructor if absence is necessary and to fulfill objectives of the experience.
-Excessive nonparticipation can result in a final grade of "F".
+Excessive nonparticipation will result in a final grade of "F".
 My philosophy as a teacher is to work with you so that you can succeed!
 During class time each of you contribute to each other's learning, be there (in class and online) for yourself and each other!